sullis/twilio-oai-generator/README.md

-# OpenAPI Generator for the [twilio-go](https://github.com/twilio/twilio-go/) library
+# OpenAPI Generator for [twilio-go](https://github.com/twilio/twilio-go/) and [terraform-provider-twilio](https://github.com/twilio/terraform-provider-twilio)

-**:warning: Note: Please ignore items related to Terraform as it is not yet supported.
-Thanks!**

 ## Overview
 This is a boiler-plate project to generate your own project derived from an OpenAPI specification.